 5) Set reasonable standards for yourself and others.
 Don’t expect perfection.
 Talk to your employer about your job description.
 Your responsibilities and performance criteria may not accurately reflect what you are doing.
 Working together to make needed changes will not only benefit your emotional and physical health, but also improve the organization’s overall productivity.

-Title: A Hidden Epidemic: Alcohol and Opioid Use and Abuse by Adults 50 Plus Date: Wednesday, April 18, 2018 Time: 12:00 PM Central Daylight Time Duration: 1 hour An increasing number of adults 50-plus who use alcohol or other drugs are at greater risk for addiction because of metabolic changes, increased stressors, grief issues, loss of identity/dreams, …
+Title: A Hidden Epidemic: Alcohol and Opioid Use and Abuse by Adults 50 Plus Date: Wednesday, April 18, 2018 Time: 12:00 PM Central Daylight Time Duration: 1 hour An increasing number of adults 50 and over who use alcohol or other drugs are at greater risk for addiction because of metabolic changes, increased stressors, grief …

 Help Your Clients Build Resilience to Shame’ This free webinar will be presented by Cynthia Mulder, LCSW, director of Education and certified Daring Way™ facilitator, Thursday, March 29, from 12 to 1 pm CT.
 Register now.
 In this webinar, participants will learn how: – To tell the difference between shame/guilt/humiliation and embarrassment as well as …